ulfalizer/Kconfiglib/README.md

 <i>(Note: The directory name Kconfiglib/ is significant.)</i>

+In addition to creating a handy interface, the make targets are needed to pick up environment variables set in the kernel makefiles, which are referenced in the Kconfig files (ARCH, SRCARCH, and KERNELVERSION).

 Please tell me if the patch does not apply.
 It should be trivial to apply manually.